The desk where Anders Ramsell painted the animation was always facing north.

 ”It seems you feel our work is not a benifit to the public…” MiQ Bohlin did a tremendous job with the syncing of the dialog to Anders Ramsell´s paintings.
 The original Blade Runner has a a lot of music over the dialog and in The Aquarelle Edition you needed to cut out certain parts of the speech and still make the background music not seem out of place.

 The conversation between Deckard and Bryant was made in two different versions, one were the details were more visible and another that was more abstract.
 In the end just some frames from the detailed version remained; used like glimpses to enhance ceratin parts of the dialog.
 Above is one of the detalied frames that can be found in that scene...

 The hard copy Deckard prints was remade several times, because Zhora´s expresson never felt right- untill the eye shadow was made a bit brighter and her hair more orange, only then the right blance was found.

 The scene at Bryant´s office is longer in the final edit, compared to the one in the teaser.

 ”And hundred baby spiders came out and they ate her…” The moving yellow and black background is an illustration of the confusion, when realizing that the memories isn´t her own.

 The folding lines in the paper where deliberately made to accompany the noise the void kampff machine makes when Rachel reveals herself as an android.

 The interior of the ship was made more "clean" so the focus would be on the faces of Deckard and Gaff instead.

 The unicorn was the last scene that was painted.

-The speech in the rain monologue – Rutger Hauer´s character Roy Batty was made to apperar as transparent as possbile, almost like his body would only appear when the rain hits against the skin and washes over it.
+The tears in the rain monologue – Rutger Hauer´s character Roy Batty was made to apperar as transparent as possible, like his body would only appear when the rain hits against his skin and washes over it.